Post Plea Substance Abuse Treatment Court (SATC)

 Domestic Violence Caseloads

 Deputy Probation Officers countywide are assigned to caseloads comprised exclusively of probationers who have committed domestic violence offenses and who are considered at a moderate to high risk to re-offend.
 Offenders must complete a 52-week Batterer's Intervention Program.
 Probation Officers complete lethality assessments, make regular home visits, remain in contact with victims and attend weekly court hearings to review the offender's progress on probation and in treatment.
-Certain domestic violence offenders are supervised with GPS monitoring.
+Certain domestic violence offenders are supervised with Global Position Satellite (GPS) monitoring.

 The Interstate Compact for Adult Offender Supervision (ICAOS) is a federal program that requires active supervision of certain offenders who wish to move to a state other than the one in which they were convicted.
 In 2004, ICAOS established strict guidelines for travel and transfer of offenders across state lines.